nimseshadri/PIC16A-AudioVisualizerProj/README.md

 To specify,
 - The scatterplot intakes 2 variable arguments, ideally both of quantitative (numeric) nature
 - The timeline takes 1 variable argument and plots it's behavior over the recorded years
-- The histogram can take 2 variable arguments, ideally x and y both quantitative
+- The histogram can take any number of variable arguments, at least one of numeric nature; plots the overlaid histograms on top of each other
 - The boxplot takes 2 variable arguments, ideally x an y are quantitative
 - The barplot (bar chart) takes 2 variable arguments, ideally a categorical x and quantitative y